acrackintheice/expense-tracker/README.md

 # Expense Tracker

 This is a vacation project.
-It is a system that can be used to store information about where your money is being spent.
+A system that tracks expenses so that it is easier for people to know where their money is being spent.

+This system should allow users to register regular expenses, such as grocery bills, restaurant bills, shopping bills.
+It should also allow for periodic bills like electricity, rent and internet to be tracked.